waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Happiness:** Increased by haircuts and using items on Pokémon.
 Required for some evolutions (like Togepi).
 *   **Day/Night Cycle:** Affects which Pokémon appear.
 *   **Bug-Catching Contest:** Held on Tuesdays, Thursdays, and Saturdays in the National Park.
+*   **PC Item Deposit:** The menu navigation seems to be bugged or have a non-intuitive control scheme. **Hypothesis:** The game is returning to the item list without finalizing the deposit.
+The correct sequence may involve pressing 'B' after confirming quantity, or a specific item cannot be deposited. **Test:** Attempt to deposit a different item (e.g., BERRY).

 ## III.
 Methodology & Automation